-(a) In a case of mistaken identity, an old Land Rover recieved its first ever professional makeover from a dreamy mechanic.
-(1) (b) A farmers workhorse is a wonderful vehicle.
-(1) (c) When a vehicle on his farm gives him problems, he phones the professionals and lets they worry about it.
-(1) (d) The following week the mechanic arrived by our farm and began repairing our old Land Rover.
+THE .
+1 (a) In a eve (1) (b) A farmers workhorse is a wonderful vehicle. , (c) en a vehicle on his farm gives him problems, he phones the fessionals and lets they worry about it.
+(1) (d) e following week the mechanic arrived by our farm and began airing our old Land Rover.
 (1) 2 Name TWO punctuation marks that can be used to replace the commas in the following sentence: Our neighbour Pieter, a pharmacist, does not waste time with engines.
-(2)
+2)

+7

 3 Identify the parts of speech of the underlined words in the following sentence.

 She is often driven in harsh conditions.
+(2)

+4 Rewrite the following sentence in the active voice:

+The Land Rover was given her first professional makeover by the mechanic.

+(1)

+5 Change the following sentence into reported speech:

+2 Pieter told the mechanic, 'I was looking for you the whole day.'

+Start with:

-(2) 4 Rewrite the following sentence in the active voice: The Land Rover was given her first professional makeover by the mechanic. ~ 2 3 · 1 (1) 5 Change the following sentence into reported speech: 9 Pieter told the mechanic, 'I was looking for you the whole day.'
-Start with: Pieter told the mechanic that (4) 6 Choose the correct answer to complete the following sentence: The figure of speech used to describe the writer's Land Rover in the first nine lines of the passage is A a metaphor. $\mathbf{Q}$ B a simile.
+Pieter told the mechanic that (4)

+6 Choose the correct answer to complete the following sentence:

+The figure of speech used to describe the writer's Land Rover in the first nine lines of the passage is

+A a metaphor.

+0 B a simile.

 C assonance.

-100 sentence:
+D personification.
+(1)